 Total revenues in 2015 increased \$0.8 million, or 0.1%, to \$86.7 million.
 Local access revenue decreased \$0.2 million, or 2.9%, resulting from a 1.1% decrease in access lines.
-Interstate access revenue decreased \$2.7 million, or 7.7%, in 2015, due lower regulated rate base at certain of our operations and changes in the revenue recovery rates of certain of our capital expenditures.
+Interstate access revenue decreased \$2.2 million, or 6.2%, in 2015, due lower regulated rate base at certain of our operations and changes in the revenue recovery rates of certain of our capital expenditures.
 We continue to be affected by changes in the regulatory model of the FCC, erosion of access lines and minutes of use, and the fact that the actual industry-wide rate-of-return on investment for the NECA Traffic Sensitive pool was lower than the authorized rate-of-return.
-Intrastate access revenues decreased by \$2.3 million, or 24.4% in 2015 rulings by the New Mexico Public Service Commission that reduced our New Mexico Universal Fund Payments by \$1.9 million in 2015, and will reduce them by an additional \$0.9 million in 2016 and reduction of minutes of use at several of our companies.
+Intrastate access revenues decreased by \$2.3 million, or 24.4%.
+In 2015 rulings by the New Mexico Public Service Commission reduced our New Mexico Universal Fund Payments by \$1.9 million.
 Broadband and other non-regulated services revenues increased \$5.6 million, or 17.6% in 2015 primarily due to the sale of additional broadband circuits inside and outside of our regulated service territory.

 Total operating costs were \$73.3 million in 2015 and \$69.7 million in 2014.
 Costs of revenue increased \$3.2 million or 8.5%, primarily due to increased costs from the growing broadband data services.
 General and administrative costs decreased by \$0.1 million from the previous year operations.
 Corporate office expenses increased by \$0.3 million due to additional personnel costs.
-Depreciation and amortization decreased by \$0.1 million from the previous year.
+Depreciation and amortization increased by \$0.1 million from the previous year.